r-spatial/RQGIS/README.md

 Installation
 ============

-Before installing RQGIS, go to <http://trac.osgeo.org/osgeo4w/>, download the latest OSGeo4W and make sure that following components will be installed (advanced settings):
+Before installing RQGIS, download the latest OSGeo4W from <http://trac.osgeo.org/osgeo4w/>, download and make sure that following components will be installed on your system (advanced settings):

 -   gdal
 -   grass